Bulgarian-born Maya Nova is a Jazz vocalist, songwriter and educator, whose

 In 2011, she was featured with the Maya Nova Jazz Quartet at the Bansko International Jazz Festival (Bulgaria) and Nišville Jazz Festival (Serbia) alongside renowned saxophonist Rick Margitza.

-In 2012 Nova embarked on pursuing a Masters Degree at the Jazz Vocal Performance Program at Queens College, New York.
+In 2012 Nova embarked on pursuing a Master Degree at the Jazz Vocal Performance Program at Queens College, New York, which she completed in 2014.

 Since 2013 Nova has also led her NY Quartet featuring John Di Martino (p), Peter Slavov (b), Alexandre Kautz (d), performing at famed NY Jazz venues Zinc Bar, Jazz at Kitano, the WhyNot Jazz Room, Zeb’s, Café Vivaldi, Chez Lucienne, Somethin’ Jazz Club, the Flatiron Room etc.